OrdinaryMagician/umeshtools/README.md

   give the best result.
 Textures can be loaded and assigned from the command line too, with a variety of supported formats, including PCX files directly exported from UnrealEd.
 Requires SDL2 (obviously), OpenGL (also obviously), libepoxy and SDL2_image.
-[TODO] setting loop points, wireframe rendering, normals rendering, brightmap loading, bounding box display, support for procedural textures (a tool to export these will be made eventually, but it won't be part of this repository).
+[TODO] Setting loop points, wireframe rendering, normals rendering, brightmap loading, bounding box display, support for procedural textures (a tool to export these will be made eventually, but it won't be part of this repository).